1) I Am Thy Cecil B De Mille. Thou Shalt Have No Other Director But Me.

 At 7.23 this winner of the title cards appears-

 So, at this point it might be useful to touch on who Cecil B De Mille was at the time of this film.
 De Mille in 1956 was basically Spielberg in 2018, but bigger.
 Everyone suffers in comparison to De Mille, because De Mille was first.
-His first movie “The Squaw Man“(amazingly enough a pro racially mixed marriage movie) was the first movie ever made in Hollywood.
+His first movie “The Squaw Man“(amazingly enough a pro racially mixed marriage movie) was the second full length movie ever made in Hollywood.
 He started as one of those guys filming in a barn and went on to make every kind of film, his successes started genres, his (few) failures made subjects untouchable for a decade or more, because if Cecil couldn’t make it work, who could?.
 He was an industry titan and one the founders of his studio (Paramount).
 That image you have of an old time director with jodhpurs and a megaphone, that’s from him because it’s what he used to wear in the early days, a power move as big as, oh, I don’t know, showing up to a premiere in a cardigan?